getgort/getgort.github.io/README.md

 - Trigger commands through Slack (or another chat provider)
 - Implement commands in any programming language of your choice
-- Packaged commands into bundles that can be installed in Gort
+- Package commands into bundles that can be installed in Gort
 - Organize users into groups, and permissions into roles
 - Use a sophisticated identity and permission system to determine who can use commands
 - Record all activity in an audit log